Development Impact Group

 Themes

-The Development Impact Group focuses on preparing, supporting, and motivating learners across education levels, including providing alternative skills.
-Partnered with the World Food Programme (WFP), the Development Impact group is producing novel evidence on school feeding programs’ role as a social safety net for children.
-The Development Impact Group also collaborates with education projects in Nigeria, Benin, and Cote d’Ivoire to test the effectiveness of apprenticeship and vocational training programs.
+• School Readiness and Youth Skills The Development Impact Group focuses on preparing, supporting, and motivating learners across education levels, including providing alternative skills.
+Partnered with the World Food Programme (WFP), the Development Impact Group is producing novel evidence on school feeding programs' role as a social safety net for children.
+The Development Impact Group also collaborates with education projects in Nigeria, Kenya, Benin, and Côte d'Ivoire to test the effectiveness of apprenticeship and vocational training programs.

-The Development Impact Group studies how different school inputs, such as WASH facilities, learning materials, and edtech interventions, can improve learning environments and outcomes.
-Across Sub-Saharan Africa and South Asia, the Development Impact group trials edtech foundational learning apps.
-Specifically in northern Nigeria, community screenings combined with smartphones preloaded with literacy apps improved children’s learning outcomes by 35%.
+• School Inputs and Infrastructure The Development Impact Group studies how different school inputs, such as WASH facilities, learning materials, and edtech interventions, can improve learning environments and outcomes.
+Across Sub-Saharan Africa and South Asia, the Development Impact Group is trialing edtech foundational learning apps.
+Specifically in northern Nigeria, community screenings combined with smartphones preloaded with literacy apps improved children's learning outcomes by 35%.

-The Development Impact Group supports learning through effective leadership and management structures, offering school leaders professional development opportunities to ensure effective use of resources, accountability via community and parental engagement, and bureaucratic capacity to manage schools with autonomy.
-In Punjab (Pakistan), the Development Impact Group assesses the impact of improved information and civil servant accountability on school management.
-In Tanzania, the Development Impact Group tests cost-effective ways to deliver professional development training to head teachers.
+• School Management The Development Impact Group supports learning through effective leadership and management structures, offering school leaders professional development opportunities to ensure effective use of resources, accountability via community and parental engagement, and bureaucratic capacity to manage schools with .
+In Punjab (Pakistan), the Development Impact Group assessed the effectiveness of a centralized accountability system implemented at scale on school management and student outcomes.
+In Tanzania, the Development Impact Group is testing cost-effective ways to deliver professional development training to head teachers with support from the UK's Foreign, Commonwealth & Development Office (FCDO).

-• Safe and inclusive schools: Identifying reliable mechanisms for school violence prevention and approaches for quality, inclusive education.
-In Tanzania, the Development Impact Group works with the UK's Foreign, Commonwealth, and Development Office (FCDO) to strengthen the Primary Safe School Program, promoting safe and inclusive school climates via holistic community involvement.
+• Safe and Inclusive Schools Identifying reliable mechanisms for school violence prevention and approaches for quality, inclusive education.
+In Tanzania, the Development Impact Group is working with World Bank education teams to strengthen the Primary Safe School Program, promoting safe and inclusive school climates via holistic community involvement.

-• Climate change: Exploring the impact of efficient learning spaces and environmentally friendly school inputs on education outcomes.
+• Climate Change and Learning Environments Exploring the impact of efficient learning spaces and environmentally friendly school inputs on education outcomes.
 In northern Tanzania, the evaluation of the GivePower School Program assesses the effects of school electrification through solar panels, TV sets, and digital media.

 Partnerships

 The Development Impact Group's Education program collaborates with governments and partners, leveraging technology to address education challenges and improve digital management.
-Key partners include the EU, FCDO, the Norwegian Agency for Development Cooperation (NORAD), WFP, the Global Partnership for Education, and IFC.
+Key partners include the EU, FCDO, the Norwegian Agency for Development Cooperation (NORAD), WFP, and IFC.
 For example, with the World Bank Group Education Global Practice, the Development Impact Group has provided policy recommendations to keep girls in school.
 The Development Impact Group also contributes to the Childcare Initiative, researching childcare provision impacts, and with WFP, explores school feeding programs as a social safety net.
+To learn more about our partnership with WFP click here.

 Publications